Fabian Society: Secretariat

-The Fabian Society have a number of employees based in their headquarters in London.
+The Fabian Society has a number of employees based in their headquarters in London.
 The secretariat is led by a general secretary, who is the organisation's CEO.
-The staff are arranged into departments including Research, Editorial, Events and Operations.
+The staff are arranged into departments including Research, Editorial, Events, and Operations.

 Fabian Review

-The Fabian Society has Fabian Review, a quarterly magazine.
+The Fabian Society publishes the Fabian Review, a quarterly magazine.

 Young Fabians

-Since 1960 members aged under 31 years of age are also members of the Young Fabians.
+Since 1960 members aged under 31 years of age have also been members of the Young Fabians.
 This group has its own elected Chair, executive committee and sub-groups.
 The Young Fabians are a voluntary organisation that serves as an incubator for member-led activities such as policy and social events, pamphlets and delegations.
 Within the group are five special interest communities called Networks that are run by voluntary steering groups and elect their own Chair and officers.
 The current Networks are Economy & Finance, Health, International Affairs, Education, Communications (Industry), Environment, Tech, Devolution & Local Government, Law, and Arts & Culture.
 It also publishes the quarterly magazine Anticipations.

+In 2023 the Fabian Society suspended all Young Fabians face-to-face activities following its non-public review of culture and practice.
+In 2024, Young Fabians was relaunched with under-18s barred from membership, and the upper age limit reduced from 30 to 27.
+Young Fabians will also be led by two co-chairs, at least one being a women, with member complaints directly handled by the Fabian Society.

 Fabian Women's Network

 All female members of the Fabian Society are also members of the Fabian Women's Network.
 This group has its own elected Chair and Executive Committee which organises conferences and events and works with the wider political movement to secure increased representation for women in politics and public life.
-It has a flagship mentoring programme that recruits on an annual basis, and its president is Seema Malhotra, a Labour Party and Co-operative MP.
+It has a flagship mentoring programme that recruits on an annual basis, and its president is Seema Malhotra, a Labour and Co-operative MP.
 The Network also publishes the quarterly magazine, Fabiana, runs a range of public speaking events, works closely in partnership with a range of women's campaigning organisations and regularly hosts a fringe at the Labour Party conference.